-4.14 Cross-reference with the terms of reference
+4.15 Cross-reference with the terms of reference

-This section provides a cross reference of the findings of the relevant sections of the EIS, where the potential impacts and mitigation measures associated with the project are described, with the corresponding sections of the ToR.
+This section provides a cross reference of the findings of the relevant sections of the EIS, where the potential impacts and mitigation measures associated with the project are described, with the corresponding sections of the terms of reference (TOR).

-5 Environmental management plan
+5. Environmental management plan